h2ostek/gulp-es6/README.md

 After downloading to your directory, from command prompt, just run "npm install"

-[@Alecaddd] (https://github.com/Alecaddd/gulp-es6), Thanks for doing all the heavy lifting!
+[Alecaddd](https://github.com/Alecaddd/gulp-es6), Thanks for doing all the heavy lifting!